5 Tips to Homesteading with Kids

 Like I said in How to Homestead with Kids, giving them a job is important.
 It gives them a role in your homestead.

 Basically, you are just giving them chores around the house and chores around the yard.
-We started small with chores, before we moved to our half-acre, with them taking part in the care of our cats and dogs.
+We started small with chores, before we moved to our half-acre, with them taking part in caring for your cats and dogs.